Stability of Chandrasekhar's nonlinear force-free fields: Linear force-free fields

 \section{Linear force-free fields}

 We demonstrate Taylor state stability (Theorem 1.1).
 We show that minimizers of Woltjer's principle (1.5) (Taylor states) are eigenfunctions of the rotation operator associated with the principal eigenvalues by Rayleigh's formulas.
 We then prove Taylor state stability by a contradiction argument.
-We remark on Woltjer's principle and Taylor's conjecture for multiply connected domains in Remarks 2.1, 2.5, and 2.14.